cambridge-cares/TheWorldAvatar/web/augmented-uk/README.md

 ### Method 1 - Data stack with standalone viz app

-The UK Base World visualisation has been put together as a single stack with no requirements on any external services.
+The augmented UK visualisation has been put together as a single stack with no requirements on any external services.
 Both the data required for the visualisation, and the visualisation itself are hosted within the stack instance.
 For more information on the stack, read the [documentation here](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).

 To start a local instance of the augmented UK visualisation, follow the below steps.
 To get copies of the required data files, please see the data sections above or contact CMCL for archived copies.